Laurie (short story)

-"Laurie" is a short story by Stephen King, first published on his website on May 17, 2018.
+"Laurie" is a short story by Stephen King, first published as a free download on his website on May 17, 2018.
+It was collected in King's 2024 book, You Like It Darker.

 Plot summary

-Lloyd Sunderland is a 65 year-old retiree living in the (fictional) island community of Caymen Key, Florida who has become depressed and lost weight after his wife Marian died from a glioblastoma six months prior.
-One September, he is visited by his older sister, Beth, who gifts him a Border Collie-Mudi puppy out of concern for his wellbeing.
-Lloyd is initially unwilling to accept the dog but ultimately agrees to look after her on a trial basis, naming her "Laurie".
+Lloyd Sunderland is a 65-year-old retiree living in the fictional island community of Caymen Key, Florida.
+He has become depressed and lost weight after his wife Marian died from a glioblastoma six months prior.
+One September, Lloyd is visited by his older sister, Beth, who gifts him a Border Collie-Mudi puppy out of concern for his wellbeing.
+He is initially unwilling to accept the dog but ultimately agrees to look after her on a trial basis, naming her "Laurie".

 Lloyd gradually bonds with Laurie as he looks after her, and in mid-October he tells Beth that he will keep her.
 He finds his physical and mental health improving, and begins eating more healthily and sleeping better.
 He also resumes working part-time as an accountant.
-He regularly takes Laurie for walks along "Six Mile Path", a boardwalk running alongside a canal.
+Lloyd regularly takes Laurie for walks along "Six Mile Path", a boardwalk running alongside a canal.